 Alejandro J. Ganimian is an Assistant Professor of Applied Psychology and Economics at New York University's Steinhardt School of Culture, Education, and Human Development.
 His research employs randomized controlled trials to answer questions that are of interest to both economists and psychologists studying education.
-His current portfolio focuses on three fundamental challenges of school systems in low- and middle-income countries, including: addressing heterogeneity in students' preparation for schooling, improving school management, and developing the skills of first-generation students and those who drop out of school.
-His work has been published in the Review of Educational Research, Comparative Education Review, and the International Journal of Educational Development.
+His research portfolio focuses on three fundamental challenges of school systems in low- and middle-income countries, including: addressing heterogeneity in students' preparation for schooling, improving school management, and developing the skills of first-generation students and those who drop out of school.
+His work has been published in the American Economic Review, Review of Educational Research, World Bank Economic Review, and Comparative Education Review.

 Prior to joining NYU-Steinhardt, Alejandro was a Senior Education Post-Doctoral Fellow at the Abdul Latif Jameel Poverty Action Lab (J-PAL) South Asia in New Delhi, India.
-He has consulted for multiple international organizations, including the Bill & Melinda Gates Foundation, the World Bank, the Inter-American Development Bank, the Grupo de Análisis para el Desarrollo (GRADE), and the Partnership for Educational Revitalization in the Americas (PREAL).
+He has consulted for multiple international organizations, including the Bill & Melinda Gates Foundation, the World Bank, the Inter-American Development Bank, the American Institutes for Research (AIR), the Grupo de Análisis para el Desarrollo (GRADE), and the Partnership for Educational Revitalization in the Americas (PREAL).
 He co-founded Enseñá por Argentina, an effort to recruit the country's top college graduates to teach in schools serving disadvantaged children, and Educar y Crecer, a program that offers remedial education to low-income children in the City and Province of Buenos Aires.
-He is a Non-Resident Fellow at the Inter-American Dialogue.

 Alejandro holds a doctorate in Quantitative Policy Analysis in Education from Harvard University, where he was a fellow in the Multidisciplinary Program in Inequality and Social Policy, a master’s in Educational Research from the University of Cambridge, where he was a Gates Scholar, and a bachelor’s in International Politics from Georgetown University.